polyecskoeva/AzureDataEngineer_FinancialData/README.md

 Here is the Python script fetching the data using yfinance package in Databricks: [Extract data](Data%20Extract/FETCHING%20YFINANCE%20DATA.py)

 Data Transformation
-Here is the Python script transforming the data using in Databricks: [Transform data](Data%20Transformation/Bronze%20Ydata%20transformation.py)
+Here is the Python script transforming the data using Databricks: [Transform data](Data%20Transformation/Bronze%20Ydata%20transformation.py)